top of page

 Spacing & Spacing Line

-What is the difference between spacing and spacing line?
+What is the difference between spacing and spacing lines?
 It is the same concept of "dot" and "dotted line"; dot refers to one singular bright dot while dotted line means an entire row of dots that create a line.

 Spacing refers to one marker that is directly between two bright dots.